Away With The Steiners

 Rural life is a whole different ball game in Bangladesh.

-8. Plan travel in advance
+8. Plan Travel in Advance

 An essential Bangladesh travel tip is to plan your travel in advance.
 Especially for river launch trips, train travel and accommodation in Bangladesh – these can get booked out well in advance.